googleinterns/vba-migrator-addin/README.md

 * This is a class library project implemented in the VB dot NET 4.8 framework.
 * Google drive API is used to upload the file to drive.
+* Sheets API is used to generate the report of the support type of API used in the macros of the `'.xlsm'` file.

 ## Getting Started